AndrewMobbs/awsRender/README.md

 See the [Amazon EC2 user guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) for information about reliably determining the Host Key fingerprint from the EC2 console on first boot.
 To create a host key alias in known_hosts - `ssh -o HostKeyAlias=i-0123456789abcdef0 -i ~/.ssh/my-key.pem <host>` (or just edit the known_hosts file and replace the hostname/IP Address at the start of the appropriate line with the alias).
 To find the host keys `ssh-keyscan <host>` from a trusted connection.
-Supported algorithms are ssh-ed25519, ecdsa-sha2-nistp256 and ssh-rsa
+Tested algorithms are ssh-ed25519, ecdsa-sha2-nistp256 and ssh-rsa - others may work.

 In the future support for finding the host key in other places could be added (e.g. under a static DNS name, PuTTY's host key store for Windows users, EC2 instance tag).

+### AWS region settings
+You may need to set `AWS_REGION=<region>` as an environment variable if you get MissingRegion errors.
+Windows seems to require this as no other means of getting the region name appears to work.
+See https://github.com/aws/aws-sdk-go/issues/384 for details.

 ## Getting started with awsRender